Customer Terms and Conditions

 12.5 Effect of Termination; Survival.
 Upon termination of this Agreement for any reason: (a) the Subscription shall automatically terminate; (b) Customer shall cease all access and use of the Platform (and Company shall be entitled to verify same) and certify in a signed writing that it has done so; and (c) Customer shall pay any outstanding Fees and other charges that accrued as of termination, which shall become immediately due and payable, and, if necessary Company shall issue a final invoice therefor.
 Customer acknowledges that following termination it will have no further access to any Customer Content within the Platform, and that Company may (but shall not be obligated to) delete any Customer Content as may have been stored by Company at any time.
 Sections 7 (Ownership) through 13 (Miscellaneous) shall survive termination of this Agreement, as shall any provision that is expressly stated to so survive or that ought by its nature to survive.
 Termination shall not affect any rights and obligations accrued as of the effective date of termination.

 13.1 Entire Agreement.
 This Agreement (together with its Schedule(s)) represents the entire agreement of the Parties with respect to the subject matter hereof, and supersedes and replaces all prior and contemporaneous oral or written understandings and statements by the Parties with respect to such subject matter.
 In entering into this Agreement, neither Party is relying on any representation or statement not expressly specified in this Agreement.
-Without limiting the generality of the foregoing, this Agreement supersedes the following, each of which shall be deemed rejected, void and of no effect: (i) any shrink-wrap, click-wrap, or similar terms and conditions that accompany, or are included within, the Platform, even if use of the Platform requires an affirmative “acceptance” thereof, and (ii) any terms or conditions (whether printed, hyperlinked, or otherwise) in any purchase order or other standardized business forms, which purport to supersede, modify or supplement this Agreement.
+Without limiting the generality of the foregoing, this Agreement supersedes the following, each of which shall be deemed rejected, void and of no effect: any terms or conditions (whether printed, hyperlinked, or otherwise) in any purchase order or other standardized business forms, which purport to supersede, modify or supplement this Agreement.
 The section headings used in this Agreement are for convenience of reading only.
 This Agreement may be executed in any number of counterparts (including digitally, electronically scanned and e-mailed PDF copies, and any similarly signed and electronically or digitally transmitted copies) each of which will be considered an original, but all of which together will constitute one and the same instrument.
 For the avoidance of doubt, any Order Form, Sales Order, Proposal, or Quote furnished by Company to Customer does not constitute an offer for the supply of good or services.

 13.2 Amendment.
 This Agreement may only be modified or supplemented by a written instrument duly signed by each Party.